CHAPTERS 24-26

 Perhaps Benson had connections.

-Constructing the body was therapeutic, and having regained some extra headspace, James began to wonder about Empetrum’s other projects.
-He had completely forgotten to ask.
+Constructing the body was therapeutic busywork, and having regained some extra headspace, James began to wonder about Empetrum’s other projects.
 He figured he’d ask as soon as the second prototype was truly finished.
+He especially wanted to know what Yeun, a fellow bioroboticist and a friendly, informal presence, was working on.

 As he packed up to leave Larkspur for the weekend, he received a text from Benson:

-Good evening, Dr. Siles.
+Good evening.
 Please let me know when you arrive tonight.
 I’d like to see how your project is coming along.

 When James arrived, he called Benson, and soon, he was scanning his badge to his personal lab.
 “I’m still working on the mechanical body replacement,” James explained, showing the director into his lab.
 “But besides that, everything’s finished.”

 Benson studied the robot pushed to one side of the counter.
 Currently, the android was merely an incomplete torso with half a head and a hole in its chest.
 James pulled a case off a shelf next to the unfinished android and carefully opened it up to reveal the neural network, cradled in anti-static foam.
 Benson leaned forward to get a better view as James brought over the power core.
-He admired both without touching, familiar with the need for prior electrical grounding for the neural network especially.
+He admired both without touching, cognizant of the need for electrical grounding prior to handling such devices.

 “You always manage to exceed my already lofty expectations, Dr. Siles,” he said, glancing at him.
 “And the scanner?”